linagora/linshare/documentation/EN/epics/new-admin-portal/story-26-admin-create-Duplicate-Edit-Delete-group-filter.md

 - When i click on Isolation icon, the screen only shows selected items
 - When i click on Undo icon, all the selected items are unselected
 - When i click on button Delete:
-   - If any of selected group filters is not accociated with any domain, there will be an confirmation popup: "You are about to delete [number of seleted items] group filters, this procedure is irreversible.
-Do you want to proceed?" and YEs/No button
+   - If any of selected group filters is not associated with any domain, there will be an confirmation popup: "You are about to delete [number of selected items] group filters, this procedure is irreversible.
+Do you want to proceed?" and Yes/No button
       - I choose Yes to confirm, the selected Group filters will be deleted.
       - System will prompt a deletion confirmation toast.
-   - If any of selected group filters is accociated with any domain, the system will display message: " One of selected group filters is accociated with at least one domain.
+   - If any of selected group filters is associated with any domain, the system will display message: " One of selected group filters is associated with at least one domain.
 You cannot delete."

 **UC6.
 View associated domains**